(07) 3218 3900

 Read time

-3 Mins
+5 Mins

-Fringe Benefits Tax (FBT) is a tax paid by employers on certain benefits provided to their employees, their families, or other associates.
+FBT is a tax paid by employers on certain benefits provided to their employees, their families, or other associates.

 An employee can include current, future, or past employees, and directors of a company.
 Sole traders and partners in a partnership are not considered employees, and benefits provided to you are not subject to FBT.
 It’s separate from income tax and is calculated based on the taxable value of the fringe benefit.
 As an employer, you self-assess your FBT liability for the FBT year (which runs from 1 April to 31 March).
-If you have an FBT liability, you must lodge a FBT return and pay the FBT owed.
+If you have an FBT liability, you must lodge an FBT return and pay the FBT owed.

 What counts as a Fringe Benefit?

 A fringe benefit is like a payment to an employee but takes a different form than salary or wages.
+Here are some examples of fringe benefits:

 • Allowing an employee to use a car owned by the employer or salary packaged by the employee (e.g. under a novated lease) for private purposes.